A framework for processing adsorption data for porous materials

 - An sqlite database backend for storing and retrieving data

 - Simple methods for isotherm graphing and comparison

 The easiest way to install pyGAPS is from the command line.
-Make sure that you have numpy, scipy, pandas and matplotlib already installed.
+Make sure that you have numpy, scipy, pandas and matplotlib, as well as CoolProp already installed.

 pip install pygaps

 Anaconda/Conda is your best bet since it manages environments for you.
 First create a new environment and use conda to install the dependencies (or start with one that already has a full instalation).
 Then use pip inside your environment.

 conda create -n myenv python=3 numpy scipy pandas matplotlib conda activate myenv pip install pygaps